-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 Buyers should conduct the usual diligence of the target's:

-- constitutional documents – including its memorandum and articles of association and statutory registers, and any shareholders' agreements; and
+- constitutional documents – including its memorandum and articles of association and statutory registers, the minute book and any shareholders' agreements; and

-- commercial contracts entered into by the target to check for any change of control provisions indemnities and termination rights, among other things.
+- commercial contracts entered into by the target to check for any change of control provisions, indemnities and termination rights, among other things.

+Buyers should obtain a recent dated certificate of good standing to confirm the target is up to date with its filings and fees with the Registrar of Companies.

 Buyers should be aware that:

-- the register of members of Cayman Islands companies is prima facie evidence of the matters set out therein (ie, the register of members will raise a presumption of fact on the matters set out therein, unless rebutted); and
+- the register of members of Cayman Islands companies is prima facie evidence of the matters set out therein (i.e., the register of members will raise a presumption of fact on the matters set out therein, unless rebutted); and

 - a shareholder registered in the register of members will be deemed as a matter of Cayman Islands law to have legal title to the shares as set against its name in the register of members.

-The register of members and other constitutional documents are not publicly available for Cayman Islands companies and must be provided by the target as part of the due diligence process, which will be highly unlikely on a hostile bid.
+The register of members and other constitutional documents are not publicly available for Cayman Islands companies and must be provided by the target as part of the due diligence process, which will be highly unlikely in the case of a hostile bid.

 (b) Financial